By Rick Steves

 Spring or fall?
 If debating the merits of traveling before or after summer, consider your destination.
 Both weather and crowds are about the same in spring or fall.
 Mediterranean Europe is generally green in spring, but parched in fall.
 For hikers, the Alps are better in early fall, because many good hiking trails are still covered with snow through the late spring.

 On a budget note, keep in mind that round-trip airfares are determined by your departure date.
 Therefore, if you fly over during peak season and return late in the fall (shoulder season), you may still pay peak-season round-trip fares.

 Every summer, Europe greets a stampede of sightseers.
 Before jumping into the peak-season pig pile, consider a trip during the off-season — generally November through March.

 Enjoy having Europe to yourself.
-Off-season adventurers loiter all alone through Leonardo da Vinci’s home, ponder in Rome’s Forum undisturbed, kick up sand on lonely Adriatic beaches, and chat with laid-back guards by log fires in French châteaux.
-In wintertime Venice, you can be all alone atop St. Mark’s bell tower, watching the clouds of your breath roll over the Byzantine domes of the church to a horizon of cut-glass Alps.
-Below, on St. Mark’s Square, pigeons fidget and wonder, “Where are the tourists?”
+Off-season adventurers loiter undisturbed in Leonardo da Vinci's home, ponder Rome's Forum all alone, kick up sand on lonely Adriatic beaches, and chat with laid-back guards by log fires in French châteaux.
+In wintertime Venice, you can be by yourself atop St. Mark's bell tower, watching the clouds of your breath roll over the church's Byzantine domes to a horizon of cut-glass Alps.
+Below, on St. Mark's Square, pigeons fidget and wonder, "Where are the tourists?"